 Once you’ve paid off your credit card debt and other obligations, Clark wants you to try to live on less money than you make.

 Start an emergency fund, which can cover unexpected expenses.
-Here’s how.
+Read our guide on how to start an emergency fund.

 “It’s all about building habits, whether it’s with your health or your wallet, that you do it one step at a time,” Clark says.
 “And then, when you’re in that habit, you really can move toward the goals that are really going to change your financial future.”